ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 6. eCloud Vault Storage used to store Customer Data

 * All Citrix StorageZone Controller data is backed up on a daily basis using UKFast's Enterprise Commvault Backup.
-* UKFast can guarantee 100% power and connectivity to the FASTdrive solution
+* UKFast can guarantee 100% power and connectivity to the FastDrive solution
 * There is a 45 day retention policy on all customer data.
 This is a global policy set on the platform.
 If a customer deletes a file, each customer has the ability through their own customer portal to restore these files.
-* Cloud Vault stores three copies of each file stored in FASTdrive – this is a standard feature of the product
+* Cloud Vault stores three copies of each file stored in FastDrive – this is a standard feature of the product

 ### Access/Security

-FASTdrive is a secure self-managed platform.
+FastDrive is a secure self-managed platform.
 Each customer will be provided with their own portal URL provided by the Citrix SaaS Tier and an Administrator User created.
 This Administrator user can login to the portal and manage:
 * Check-In / Check-Out Functionality
 * File/Folder Upload and Download Permissions
 * Email Alerts and Notifications on Upload/Downloads
-* Employees – paid for users who require all FASTdrive features and functionality
+* Employees – paid for users who require all FastDrive features and functionality
 * Clients – free of charge users who are not employee users i.e.; 3rd party contractors who require access to particular files/folders.
-These users do not have the full functionality that FASTdrive offers.
+These users do not have the full functionality that FastDrive offers.
 * Multi-Factor Authentication – Customers may setup a multi-factor (strong) authentication process that requires submission of the account password and a secondary authentication such as SMS or Text, in order to access the account.
 * Password Policies that are set per customer account that include password history, expiration and complex controls such as length, uppercase and lowercase letters, at least one number and at least one special character
 * Optional SSO and Active Directory integration that requires an ADFS configuration applied at the customers site
 * Customisable Terms and Condition Login Pages to indicate compliance with the terms before logging in
 * Account Lockout policies,  Account Activity Reporting, Email Encryption and Access Log Retention
 * Read Only Access to Files, Offline Access and IP Restrictions
 * Apps include – Windows/Mac/Linux.
-Print and Scan directly to the FASTdrive account.
+Print and Scan directly to the FastDrive account.
 Drive Mapper.
 Sync Tools and more.
 * Mobile Device Security including: File Self-Destruct, External Application Interaction, Encryption, Remote Wipe.

 UKFast Data Centres are ISO 27001 certified, PCI-compliant and secured up to UK government IL4 standards, which ensures your solution is protected by exceptional levels of both physical and virtual security at all times.